 However, we recognise in exceptional circumstances some candidates will want to send their completed forms direct.
 If you will be doing this, please advise Government Recruitment Service of your intention by emailing Pre-EmploymentChecks.email@example.com stating the job reference number in the subject heading.

 Applicants who are successful at interview will be, as part of pre-employment screening, subject to a check on the Internal Fraud Database (IFD).
 This check will provide information about employees who have been dismissed for fraud or dishonesty offences.
 This check also applies to employees who resign or otherwise leave before being dismissed for fraud or dishonesty had their employment continued.
 Any applicant’s details held on the IFD will be refused employment.

-A candidate is not eligible to apply for a role within the Civil Service if the application is made within a 5-year period following dismissal for carrying out internal fraud against government.
+A candidate is not eligible to apply for a role within the Civil Service if the application is made within a 5 year period following a dismissal for carrying out internal fraud against government.